 Today, we heard a new couple checked into the hotel today, which is worrisome.
-The rest of us have been here since the lockdown and are a little paranoid about the new guests.
+Since the lockdown, the rest of us have been here and are a little paranoid about the new guests.

-Will it change by April 15th, the supposed end of the three-week period?
+Will it change by April 15th, the supposed end of the three weeks?
 We don’t expect it will.

 |These downed trees are perfect on sunny days for those seeking a respite from the bright sun.|

 At this point, none of the news is encouraging.
 But, it seems its yet to reach its peak in most countries throughout the world.
 We all just have to hang tight and wait it out.

 April Fool’s Day is often a time of pranks and humorous quips.
 But, now, during these circumstances, it’s not appealing to make jokes about this date.
 Instead, I tend to think of the “fools” who are not self-isolating, not observing social distancing, and are spending time in crowds and driving all over town searching for toilet paper or some other item they feel they must have.

 If toilet paper runs out, there are many websites offering suggestions on what to use in its place, with the most straightforward solution being plain warm water.
 Many countries never use toilet paper, as we’ve experienced in the past many years.
 Doing so just may save your life and the lives of your loved ones if you can avoid going out looking for it.

 Please keep yourself safe.
 Although most people in the hotel have been here as long as we have, we continue to social distance and refuse to share the elevator with anyone.
 We’ll step out when others approach, if necessary.

 Please take care, dear readers.

 Photo from one year ago today, April 1, 2019: